-Step 1: The first thing you’ll need to do is cut your fabric.
+First, you’ll need to cut your fabric.
 You will have one front piece and two back pieces.
 You’ll need to measure your pillow to determine what size to cut your fabric.
 The front piece of fabric is going to be the same size as the pillow.
 My pillow was 20 inches x 20 inches so I cut my front piece 20 inches X 20 inches.

-Step 2: Next we will be sewing the hem of the back flaps.
-Take your back pieces to the ironing board and press a small hem along one of the long sides of each back piece.
+Next, we will be sewing the hem of the back flaps.
+To start, take your back pieces to the ironing board and press a small hem along one of the long sides of each back piece.
 To do this, simply fold under the edge 1/4 inch and press.
 Then fold it under another 1/4 inch, completely enclosing the raw edge, and press again.
-Do this for both back pieces.
+After that, do this for both back pieces.

 Then sew the hem in place.

 That’s it!
 5 simple steps to create a new throw pillow.
-Once you have the basics down, you can let your creative juices flow and have fun with color blocking, embellishing, or even appliqueing.
+After you have the basics down, you can let your creative juices flow and have fun with color blocking, embellishing, or even appliqueing.
 Whatever suits your fancy.
-You can use this tutorial to create slip covers for any size pillow too.
-Just follow the simple math formula to calculate your measurements and you’re good to go.
+More importantly, you can use this tutorial to create slip covers for any size pillow too.
+Going forward, just follow the simple math formula to calculate your measurements and you’re good to go.

 If you enjoyed this tutorial, make sure to check out the following:

 Big Bow Pillow Cover Tutorial: https://www.peekaboopages.com/2019/01/big-bow-pillow-cover-tutorial.html

 Sweater Pillow Tutorial: https://www.peekaboopages.com/2014/01/diy-cardigan-pillows.html